m-decoster/ChaLearn-2021-LAP/README.md

 mkdir -p project/data/mp4/{train,val,test}
 ```

 Place the corresponding MP4 files there.
+They can be found on the [competition website](http://chalearnlap.cvc.uab.es/dataset/40/description/#).

 These directories will also be created under `kp` and `kpflow2` when the corresponding
 feature extraction code is executed.
 You do not need to manually create them.